‘The Young And The Restless’ Recap For Wednesday, August 15: Summer Accuses Phyllis Of Cheating

 They argued, and during the fight, Summer suggested that Phyllis and Billy had trouble, but Phyllis insisted they were fine.
 Then Summer blurted out, “So why did you cheat on him, Mom?”
 Phyllis attempted to deny it, but Summer shut her down completely.

-Check out Inquisitr‘s The Young and the Restless spoilers to find out what happens on Thursday’s show.
+Check out the Inquisitr‘s The Young and the Restless spoilers to find out what happens on Thursday’s show.